Cash Flow

 Calculating Cash Flow

 The cash flow (aka cash earnings) of a business is the total amount of cash actually received in a given period minus the total amount of cash actually paid out in that same period.
 Positive cash flow is the receipt of more cash than was paid out; negative cash flow results from paying out more cash than receiving.
-Earnings potential is the ability of a company to earn a positive cash flow now and in the future, which is a significant factor in its stock price and future performance.
+Earnings potential is the ability of a company to earn a positive cash flow now and later, which significantly affects its stock price and future performance.

 Cash Flow = Cash Received − Cash Paid